jeanneduckett/gs1-digital-link-tools/README.md

 The verifier uses the `apglib` library to check a GS1 Digital Link for formatting errors.

-The site is build with Bootstrap and compiled with Parcel.
+The site uses Bootstrap and is compiled with Parcel.

 ## Build